1610s, "a discourse or treatise on an art or the arts"

 1972, short form: "high-tech"

-"A technique... such as a technology.
-A simple and efficient technique to spread the magic.
+"A technique... such as a what is nowadays referred to as ‘technology’.
+A simple and efficient performance method to spread the incantation.
 The word incantation comes from Late Latin.
 It is the art of enchanting.
 Incantare is to bewitch, to cast or fix a spell upon.
 Upon whom?

 The viewer ― by way of technique, or technology.
 Obviously that says nothing of the particular technique or technology.
 It does not necessarily incriminate them.
 A hammer can be used to build a house, or to smash a window.
 It’s a tool.
-The same goes for various techniques and technologies, with... some exceptions."
+The same applies in this case, with... some exceptions."

 "Originals"